Connor Joe Player Props: Pirates vs. Cubs

-On Thursday, Connor Joe (on the back of going 2-for-5 with a double) and the Pittsburgh Pirates face the Chicago Cubs, whose starting pitcher will be Marcus Stroman.
-First pitch is at 8:05 PM ET.
+On Monday, Connor Joe (.250 on-base percentage in past 10 games, 80 points below season-long percentage) and the Pittsburgh Pirates play the Chicago Cubs, whose starting pitcher will be Drew Smyly.
+First pitch is at 7:05 PM ET.

-In his most recent game, he racked up two hits (going 2-for-5 with a double) against the Cubs.

 Connor Joe Game Info & Props vs. the Cubs